Skip to main content

 2 mentions Positive Neutral Negative

 The game is noted to be somewhat "buggy," indicating stability issues that may affect gameplay.
-However, players express optimism about the developers' vision and are willing to engage with the game during its early access phase to see improvements over time.
+However, players express optimism about the developers' direction and are willing to engage with the game during its early access phase to see improvements over time.

 Buy Cast Out Colony